-“I completed a BSc in Neuroscience.
-As I wanted to work clinically, I applied for Graduate Entry Medicine.
-I knew the facilities and academic staff in UCD were excellent, so I put UCD GEM as my number 1.
+“I wanted to work clinically, I applied for Graduate Entry Medicine.
+I knew the facilities and academic staff in UCD were excellent, so I put UCD GEM as my number one.
 The GEM programme is a compact but comprehensive course and is open to students from all backgrounds; many of my class came from non-science degrees.
 The School of Medicine’s unparalleled alumni network provides unique opportunities for international studies in both Lab Research and Clinical electives.
 Over two successive summers, I won scholarships offered by the School to carry out research in the University of Pennsylvania and a clinical elective in Lankenau Hospital, Philadelphia.
-This programme is very sociable and I have made friends for life.”
+This programme is very sociable, and I have made friends for life.”

 Dr Naomi Smith, Graduate